devnull-tools/yummi/README.md

 ## Command Line Tools

-Yummi exposes a 'colorize' program that you can use to colorize texts and apply patterns to colorize lines (usefull to tail logs).
+Yummi exposes a 'yummi' program that you can use to colorize texts and apply patterns to colorize lines (usefull to tail logs).

 Examples:

-    colorize -c intense_red -m "some text"
+    yummi -c intense_red -m "some text"
-    echo "some text" | colorize -c intense_red tail -f $JBOSS_HOME/standalone/log/server.log | colorize -p path-to-your-jboss7-mapping.yaml
+    echo "some text" | yummi -c intense_red tail -f $JBOSS_HOME/standalone/log/server.log | yummi -p path-to-your-jboss7-mapping.yaml

 Line patterns are configured with an yaml file containing: